 Matthews Correlation Coefficient (MCC) estimation

 To establish the discriminative power of a found motif during our tests on Rfam, we measure the number of instances of the motif in the background dataset.
-Given a background dataset, the putative motif (represented by its Position Frequency Matrix, or PFM of BEAR characters) is then scored against every sequence in the background and against all RNAs in the original input set, even those that were not included in the putative motif, by aligning every RNA in the background and input sets with the PFM using a sliding window to find the local ungapped alignment that provides the highest score, in terms of MBR.
+Given a background dataset, the putative motif (represented by its Position Frequency Matrix, or PFM of BEAR characters) is scored against every sequence in the background and against all RNAs in the original input set, even those that were not included in the putative motif, by aligning every RNA in the background and input sets with the PFM using a sliding window to find the local ungapped alignment that provides the highest score, in terms of MBR.
 The lowest individual score of the RNAs composing the putative motif is considered the threshold to identify other motif instances.
 Hence, a RNA in the background or in the input dataset is considered a Positive if its score is higher than the lowest individual score of every sequence composing the motif, while it is considered a Negative otherwise.
 False Positive (FP) is then every Positive belonging to the background set.
 True Positive (TP) is every Positive from the input set (even those RNAs not ending up in the identified motif in the BEAM run, but that are nevertheless assumed to contain a motif instance).
 True Negative (TN) is every Negative from the background set.
 False Negative (FN) is every Negative belonging to the input set (i.e. those RNAs in the input set for which the PFM of the motif identified by BEAM is not able to identify a motif instance).
 Note that FN is actually condensing both a measure of how many input RNAs do not contain the motif as well as the possible amount of noise in the input.
 In other words, since there is no guarantee that each RNA in the input set contains a motif instance, we are knowingly underestimating the BEAM accuracy.
 MCC is calculated according to the following equation:

 Generation of artificial large datasets